Wenwei-Zhou/introduce/README.md

 Hi, I'm Wenwei Zhou, a passionate and detail-oriented full-stack developer with hands-on experience in building web applications using modern technologies like React, Node.js, and TypeScript.
 I’m currently based in Melbourne, Australia, and hold a Bachelor of Computer Science from Deakin University.

 🛠️ Tech Stack
-Frontend: React.js, TypeScript, JavaScript, HTML, CSS, Material UI, Tailwind CSS
+Frontend: React.js, JavaScript, CSS, Material UI, Tailwind CSS

 Dev Tools: GitHub, Netlify, VS Code